marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 ### Understanding CPU as a Shared Resource

-The CPU, like memory and other resouces, is a critical resource that is shared among all running applications on a system.
+The CPU, like memory and other resources, is a critical resource that is shared among all running applications on a system.

 The CPU is not allocated to applications in fixed chunks.
 Instead, the CPU time is shared among all running applications through a process called scheduling.

-The operating system's scheduler rapidly switches the CPU's focus between different applications, giving each one a small time slice to execute its tasks.
+The operating system's scheduler rapidly switches the CPU's focus between different applications, giving each one a small time slice to execute it's tasks.
 This switching happens so quickly that it appears as though applications are running simultaneously.

 Because the CPU is a highly contended resource, the operating system must manage this sharing efficiently to ensure that all applications get a fair amount of CPU time and that high-priority tasks are executed promptly.